 Massage can help improve lung function in children with asthma

-In one study where 32 children received either relaxation therapy or massage therapy, those who were treated using massage exhibited more favourable results.
-In younger children, massage led to an immediate decrease in behavioural anxiety as well as cortisol levels; it was also observed that their attitude toward asthma and their pulmonary functions (peak air flow, for example) were improved.
-Meanwhile, older children who received massages reported experiencing lower levels of anxiety after a massage, and daily massage helped improved their airway calibre and control of asthma.
+In one study where 32 children received either relaxation therapy or massage therapy, those who were treated using massage exhibited more favorable results.
+In younger children, massage led to an immediate decrease in behavioral anxiety as well as cortisol levels; it was also observed that their attitude toward asthma and their pulmonary functions (peak air flow, for example) were improved.
+Meanwhile, older children who received massages reported experiencing lower levels of anxiety after a massage, and daily massage helped improved their airway caliber and control of asthma.

 Another study on 60 Egyptian children with asthma reveals how massage can be beneficial for compromised pulmonary functions.
 The children were divided into two groups: One group received a 20-minute massage at home from their parents before bedtime, every day for five weeks, in addition to their standard asthma treatment.
 The other group, the control group, only received the standard asthma treatment for the same time period.
 It was found that massage improved the key pulmonary functions (FEV1 and FEV1/FVC ratio) among the children with asthma.